Continually Updated Clinical Reference

 Noise-induced hearing loss

 Exposure to high-intensity noise may cause temporary or permanent hearing loss.
 Repeated exposure to noise trauma may change a temporary threshold shift (TTS) to a permanent threshold shift (PTS).
+However PTS can occur secondary to a single noise exposure in some cases.
 Degree and configuration of hearing loss depends on time exposure, sound intensity, and sound frequency characteristics.
 Noise-induced hearing loss is typically greatest in the 4000- to 6000-Hz region.

-With more intense sound, the exposure time before hearing loss may result is shorter (Occupational Safety and Health Administration [OSHA] standard 29 CFR 1910.95 addresses exposure limits).
+With more intense sound, the exposure time before hearing loss may be shorter (Occupational Safety and Health Administration [OSHA] standard 29 CFR 1910.95 addresses exposure limits).
 Noise-induced hearing loss is sensorineural except in certain blast injuries with possible tympanic membrane and middle ear damage.

 Onset may occur at any age, and intersubject variability is high even for the same exposure.
 Hearing loss may be unilateral or bilateral but is usually bilateral.
 Asymmetric noise exposure (eg, from firearms) may yield asymmetric hearing loss.
 Degree of hearing loss can vary.
 Complaints of muffled hearing or tinnitus are common.
-Hearing loss is secondary to cochlear damage (see Image 4).
+Hearing loss is secondary to cochlear damage (see image below).

 Otosclerosis